opencog/opencog/opencog/python/pln/examples/relex2logic/README.md

 The InheritanceLink implementation is assumed for this example.

-For the Python example, concepts are used in lieu of concept instances.
+The example can be loaded into the Cogserver as a MindAgent or run with Python.

-Running this with RelEx2Logic will use concept instances.
+For this example at the moment, concepts are used.
+These can be changed for concept instances later.

 ### The inference process